Astitva-Gupta/session-management-system/README.md

 6. List all sessions
 7. Save sessions to file
 8. Load sessions from file
 0. Exit
 Choice: 2
 Enter session link: 127.0.0.1:76530
 Warning: Astitva Gupta is already in the session!

+#### Leaving Participants:

 ===== Session Management System =====
 1. Create a new session